 Not to say this game was never out to garner free marketing through controversy with that gore, because there’s simply no way that it wasn’t.
 GHOUL’s effects seem comical at times – the simple act of firing a shotgun in a bad guy’s general direction causes limbs to pop off torsos like uncapping snakes-in-a-can.
+Victims don’t always die right away – wallowing around on the ground screaming, struggling to grab at stumps of former limbs, or even liying paralyzed while blinking and trying to move their mouths.
 You can allegedly shoot a gun from an enemy’s hand, but any high-power weapon is likely to take that arm off with it.
 You can empty entire clips into enemies and watch them spaz around like Jimmy Caan in The Godfather.
 You can shoot enemies in the nuts, because of course you can.
-And an unscripted moment for me saw a hostage’s face literally blown off while screaming for her kids.
-It’s hard to justify enjoying this gore in any intellectual way, we can only hope to argue that it doesn’t really affect us.